skip to content

 • Magda Gerigk (PhD student); Biomimetic niche of glioblastoma

-• Magali Ferro (Research Associate); Nephron on a chip
+• Dr Magali Ferro (Research Associate); Nephron on a chip

 • Lizzie Gill (PhD student); Bioprinting of mini tissues